Tommy Chong: Cheech & Chong

-After Cheech & Chong
+That '70s Show, biopic and guest spots

 Cheech & Chong, while a very successful comedy act, split in 1985 due to creative differences and Marin's desire to focus on a mainstream acting career.
 This began a difficult time for Chong.
 He developed an unsold pilot for CBS called The Martinez Family, which was redeveloped as the 1988 sitcom Trial and Error.
 In 1990, he directed, wrote and starred in the movie Far Out Man.
 He did not act regularly until filling the recurring role (later a regular role) as the fun-loving, aging hippie "Leo" (similar to his Chong character) on That '70s Show.
 Chong was absent during the fifth and sixth seasons of the show as he was serving a brief jail sentence; upon his release, he returned to the series for its final two seasons.
 He also played a role as a hippie in Dharma & Greg.

 Chong was originally going to voice the character of Shenzi, the hyena in the Disney film The Lion King.
 Cheech Marin voiced Banzai.
 (The Shenzi character was changed to a female and was voiced instead by Whoopi Goldberg.)
 Chong provided the voice of the character Yax in the 2016 Disney film Zootopia.

 In September 2005, a/k/a Tommy Chong premiered at the Toronto International Film Festival.
 The documentary, produced, written and directed by Josh Gilbert, chronicles Chong's comedic and personal history.
 It includes material related to his prosecution by the US Justice Department and imprisonment.
 The project features interviews with Cheech Marin, Bill Maher, George Thorogood, Peter Coyote, Lou Adler, Eric Schlosser and Jay Leno.
 In 2011, Chong appeared as a Judge in an episode of Franklin & Bash.